How to calculate standard deviation in Python

 - The

-c_thresholdis set one standard deviation below it.
+c_thresholdis set to one standard deviation below it.

 Detecting outliers using the 3 * std_dev threshold